Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 10. Muddy Trucks Toddler Car Wash

 Let kids race trucks through the mud, then clean them in a water bin car wash station.
+This is one of those easy toddler summer activities that always ends up being a favorite.

 11. Color-Changing Baking Soda Volcano